 The LFO allows off-plan purchasers to dwell in a property legally.
 A LFO is also known as Habitation Licence or Certificate of Habitation and in Spanish, Licencia de Primera Ocupación or Cédula de Habitabilidad.

 It is important mainly for four reasons:

 - It provides a check on the planning legality.
 A LFO means the developer has built the dwelling in accordance with the original town hall’s Building Licence as well as with all Planning laws.
-The inspection to grant this licence is carried out by town hall’s chartered technicians who certify that the dwelling is deemed apt for human habitation.
+The inspection to grant this licence is carried out by town hall’s chartered technicians who certify the dwelling is deemed apt for human habitation.

 - It is required by utility companies to have access to official supplies: water, electricity and gas.
-Spanish law requires the granting of the LFO to hook up the dwelling to the supply grid.
+Spanish law requires the granting of a LFO to hook up the dwelling to the supply grid.

 - Lenders will ask for it if you require finance.
 Banks will also be asking you for a LFO.
 Even on reselling the property, your buyer may request a copy for his own lender.

 - Holiday lettings.
 If you are looking to buy as an investment (buy-to-let), a LFO is required by Regional Tourist Authorities to rent out your place on a short-term.
 If your property hasn’t attained a first occupancy licence, you will not be able to legally rent out your house and may be landed with humongous fines if caught red-handed.
 The fines for non-compliance are six-figures in some regions of Spain.